-Program Accreditation: The Erwin Technical College Medical Clinical Laboratory Technician (ATD) program is accredited by the Accrediting Bureau of Health Education Schools (ABHES), 6116 Executive Blvd., Suite 730, North Bethesda, MD 20852.
-Phone: (301) 291-7550 Web: www.abhes.org
+Program Accreditation: The Erwin Technical College Medical Clinical Laboratory Technician (ATD) program is accredited by the Accrediting Bureau of Health Education Schools (ABHES), 777 Leesburg Pike, Suite 314 - N., Fall Church, VA 22043.
+Phone: (703) 917-9503.

 The program is designed to train students to perform routine tests in the laboratory departments of chemistry, bacteriology, parasitology, urinalysis, hematology, serology, and blood bank.
 The technician finds causes of diseases through diagnostic testing procedures so that the physician can find the cures.
 The program consists of approximately one-half year of internship in Tampa's hospitals or a private reference laboratory.